-Cold air and artificial wind does more harm to your body than you think.
+Cold air and artificial wind (electric fans and coolers) does more harm to your body than you think.

 Human beings are meant to stay warm.
 Only dead bodies have no more warmth.
 Your body also has a self-protection system.
-Anything that threatens the superficial, exterior layer and level of warmth (your skin), is a sign to your vital organs to keep burning from within, in order to produce heat (thermal energy), to keep you sufficiently warm, and keep your core temperature at a safe level.
-Things like aircon that’s very colddd, and wind from fans and coolers, remove the warmth from your skin.
+Anything that threatens the superficial, exterior layer and level of warmth (–> your skin), is a sign to your vital organs to keep burning, in order to produce heat (thermal energy), to keep you sufficiently warm, and keep your core temperature at a safe level.
+Things like aircon that’s very colddd, or wind from fans and coolers, remove the warmth from your skin.
 As time goes by, your inner battery runs out of fuel.

 As such, aircon should not be too cold (26ºC at most).
-The fan’s wind should not be directly hitting your body – you can channel it to the walls to cool down the room instead.
+The fan’s wind should not be directly hitting on your body – you can channel it towards the walls to cool down the room instead.

-However, you can’t live in Singapore (or Abu Dhabi or Dubai) and avoid aircon.
-In recent years though, the aircon in our shopping malls, buses or trains, are getting really cold.
+Of course, you can’t be living in Singapore (or Abu Dhabi or Dubai) and avoid aircon because aircon is everywhere.
+However, in recent years, the aircon in our malls and public transport, are getting really cold.
 On some new bus designs, the aircon vents are plenty all above your head, and cannot be diverted – a real frustration.
-I’ll freeze to death if I don’t cover myself with a cardigan or scarf, I might just freeze to death.
+If I don’t cover myself with a cardigan or scarf, I might just freeze to death.

 If the aircon is like 23˚C and you’re still dripping sweat or feeling very warm, erm, you should seek medical help, to adjust your health.

 I experimented with taking an indoor onsen at midnight during winter, on my last night in Hokkaido in December.
 It might be one of the most stupid things I’ve ever done.
-The next morning, I woke up feeling cold, even though the hotel room’s temperature is the same as per previous mornings.
+The next morning, I woke up feeling cold, even though the hotel room’s temperature is the same as per previous mornings – 26 degrees. ♨️♨️♨️

 My TCM teacher advised to sleep early, by 10pm if you don’t wish to destroy your health (the ideal time to sleep is 8.30pm, or two hours after sunset).
 This has to do with different meridien channels coming into activity at different time-slots, and they can’t do work if you’re still not in deep sleep.

-As per the first half of 2018 and before, my usual sleeping time was 3+am, which resulted in waking up late daily.
-Thus began a cycle of panicking because I should have completed more work, and then a form of self-punishing because I don’t deserve to sleep early.
+As per the first half of 2018 and before, my usual sleeping time was 3+am, which resulted in waking up late every morning.
+Thus began a cycle of panicking because I felt I should have produced more work, followed by a form of self-punishing because I don’t deserve to sleep early.
 This habit of sleeping late was taxing my mental, emotional and physical health.
-By 2019, my sleeping habits improved.
-Most nights, I sleep at 12+am, which is still not early enough!
+By 2019, my sleeping habits improved significantly.
+Most nights now, I sleep at 12+am or by midnight, which is still not early enough!

-9. Working Out [Too Much], or at the Wrong Time
+9. Too Much Gym / Too Much Exercise / Working Out at the Wrong Time

 Running 5km at one shot is considered over-working out.
 A hot yoga class, even once a week, is considered too much.